030/releasesoftwaremoreoften.com/sops.md

 # SOPS

-[Secrets OPerationS](https://github.com/mozilla/sops) is a tool that is able to manage secrets by using a Key Management Store like AWS KWS.
+[Secrets OPerationS](https://github.com/mozilla/sops) is a tool that is able to manage secrets by using a Key Management Store like AWS KMS.
 The GitHub README provides instructions how to get started with SOPS.

 ## September 26, 2019